Puggo19/Lua-for-gmod-AW/README.md

 # LUA-for-GMOD-and-AW

-A list of LUA scripts for gmod and aimware, possible update to other games in the future
+A list of LUA scripts for gmod and aimware(CSGO), possible update to other games in the future

-None of these scripts are made by me!!!
+None of these scripts are made by me